Amazing Autumn

 With autumn well and truly with us there are plenty of things to do with new plantings of trees, shrubs, perennials, and vegetable and flower seedlings.

 Autumn is the most desirable season for planting as the day temperatures are lower therefore lower transpiration rates but the soil is still warm enough to allow the roots to establish before the winter sets in.
-The plant will then rest through winter and when the first warm days of spring … Read more »
+The plant will then rest through winter and when the first warm days of … Read more »

 Gardens for the cool amongst us